d12frosted/elpa-mirror/gnu/embark-readme.txt

   `embark-select' from `embark-act-all' will select all the current completion candidates.

+  By default, whenever some targets are selected in the current buffer, a count of selected targets appears in the mode line.
+This can be turned off or customized through the `embark-selection-indicator' user option.

-  This functionality is supported everywhere:
+  The selection functionality is supported in every buffer:

   • In the minibuffer this gives a convenient way to act on several completion candidates that don't follow any simple pattern: just go